dext/guides/slack.md

 * **Team.** Which team are you a part of.
 * **Manager.** Enter the person you report to.
 If you are uncertain, that is usually the person you have your one-to-ones with.
 If you can't find them, they might not be in Slack yet – make sure you fill it once they are.

 **Upload an Image**.
 It makes Slack considerably more personal.
 Don't just put in any picture there – use a photo where we can see your face and you can be identified.
-Bonus points if you manage to get in orange background with the Receipt Bank logo.
+Bonus points if you manage to get in orange background with the Dext logo.

 If you're an engineer, make sure **your username in Slack matches the one in GitHub**.
 If you don't have GitHub, you can ignore this.